Frequently Asked Questions for Providers

 An immunization is reported to only one registry based on where the immunization is administered.
 An immunization administered by a provider in New York State, outside of New York City, would be reported to NYSIIS regardless of where the patient resides.
 Likewise for providers in New York City, they will continue to report to the CIR.

-Immunizations administered to individuals 19 years of age or older may be included in NYSIIS with the express written consent of the vaccinee.
+Immunizations administered to individuals 19 years of age or older may be included in NYSIIS with the consent of the vaccinee.
 A consent form for this population has been developed for NYSIIS.

 Their record of immunizations received prior to 19 years of age will be maintained in NYSIIS.
-However, any immunizations received after turning 19 years will only be added to NYSIIS if a consent form is signed.
+However, any immunizations received after turning 19 years will only be added to NYSIIS if consent is documented in NYSIIS.

 For records from NYSIIS for children less than the age of 19 years, parents/guardians must request copies from their primary care provider or the local health department or by requesting the record from the NYSDOH Bureau of Immunization.